-If you have any questions or feedback, please contact our accreditation office for guidance:
+If you have any questions or feedback, please email the accreditation office or call 020 7320 5797.

 If you need any further guidance or support, please contact the Accreditation Unit on:

 Telephone: 0207 320 5797 (lines are open 09:00 - 17:00 Monday to Friday) Email: accreditation@ lawsociety.org.uk

 Use certificates, window stickers and more to promote your accreditation